vagabond95/channel-plugin-android/README.md

 ### Add channel button view to your layout

-if you add `ChannelButton` in your layout, it shows automatically when check in successed.
+If you add `ChannelButton` in your layout, it shows automatically when check in successed.
 ```xml
 <FrameLayout
     xmlns:android="http://schemas.android.com/apk/res/android"